Duncan1706/PORTFOLIO/README.md

 {There are no known issues as far as the project is concerned so far.}

 Support and contact details
-{In case of any issues, ideas or concerns please feel free to contact me via dmutahi91@gmail.com}
+{Link to my live site is https://duncan1706.github.io/PORTFOLIO/.
+In case of any issues, ideas or concerns please feel free to contact me via dmutahi91@gmail.com}

 License
 *{MIT License